robingranqvist/thesis/README.md

 ## webflow

 The static, downloaded source code for the Webflow site used for performance analysis 1.
-The static snapshot can be viewed live through Github Pages by [clicking here](https://robingranqvist.github.io/thesis/webflow/source).
+It can be viewed live through Github Pages by [clicking here](https://robingranqvist.github.io/thesis/webflow/source).

 ## wordpress

 The static, downloaded source code for the Wordpress site used for performance analysis 1.
-The static snapshot can be viewed live through Github Pages by [clicking here](https://robingranqvist.github.io/thesis/wordpress/source).
+It can be viewed live through Github Pages by [clicking here](https://robingranqvist.github.io/thesis/wordpress/source).

 ## wp-source